Japanese withholding tax and tax return for foreign directors of foreign-affiliated companies.

 A resident (non-permanent resident) is taxed in Japan, basically, on domestic source income (Article 7, Paragraph 1, Item 2 of the Income Tax Act).

-As a general rule, the salary income that corresponds to the work period in Japan would be a domestic source income.
+As a general rule, the salary income that corresponds to the working period in Japan would be a domestic source income.

-However, as mentioned above, there is an exception when the resident (non-permanent resident) is the Japanese corporation’s director.
-In such a case, the portion of income earned outside of Japan is also considered domestic source income and is subject to taxation in Japan.
+However, when the resident gets paid as a Japanese corporation’s director, income earned outside of Japan is also considered a domestic source income and is subject to taxation in Japan.

 Non-permanent resident > Overseas parent company pays>Withholding tax